Ruben-MR/E2VID-repro-G36/README.md

 - **dynamic_6dof.zip**: an event dataset.
 Inside this ```.zip``` file is a ```.txt``` file with the same name.
 The structure and contents of this file are as follows:
   - the first row indicates the ```width``` and ```height``` of the camera, in pixels (as integers).
   - every subsequent row contains one event, and is made up of 4 entries, separated by one space each:
    - the timestamp of the event (in Unix time, as a floating number)
    - the x-coordinate (horizontal) of the event (in pixels, as an integer)
    - the y-coordinate (vertical) of the event (in pixels, as an integer)
    - the polarity of the event (either 0 for a decrease in intensity, or 1 for an increase in intensity)

+- **modified MS_COCO**:

 #### Model